TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab12.md

 In this assignment, we also give you the chance to earn up to 10 bonus points.
 This works like a challenge, but it gives you extra points on top of the total points of your assignment.

+### Early Feedback

+This assignment is graded manually.
+Thus, we do not provide early feedback for this submission.

 ## Detailed Instructions

+### Git Repository

+You continue with your work from the previous assignment.
+See the [Git documentation](/documentation/git.html#continue-from-previous-assignment) on how to create the `assignment12` branch from your previous work.

 ### Write Even More Jasmin Code